-Upper Layer $E_u$ .
-The DAG ledger formed by $E_l$ and V has no consistency guarantee as it might be disconnected, making a miner unaware of a newly added transaction if the transaction is not linked to the ledger component stored by the minor.
+Upper Layer E_u : The DAG ledger formed by E_l and V has no consistency guarantee as it might be disconnected, making a miner unaware of a newly added transaction if the transaction is not linked to the ledger component stored by the minor.
 For example in Fig. 2, Miner 0 does not know the newly added transaction created by Miner 3 at round r + 3.
 This implies that honest miners may have different views of the ledger and fail to output the same result for a query, thus breaking the ledger's consistency property.
-To overcome such a problem, we add extra edges as shown in Fig. 3 (the dotted arrows) to form the upper layer edge set $E_u$ .
-More specifically, we modify the ledger construction algorithm in DAG-Rider [33] to construct $E_u$ .
+To overcome such a problem, we add extra edges as shown in Fig. 3 (the dotted arrows) to form the upper layer edge set E_u .
+More specifically, we modify the ledger construction algorithm in DAG-Rider [33] to construct E_u .
 In DAG-Rider, each vertex is associated with a round number (see Fig. 3).
-Each miner broadcasts one transaction (creating one vertex) per round and each vertex references at least 2f + 1 vertices in the previous round, where f is the maximum number of Byzantine nodes to tolerate.
-That is, to advance to round r + 1, a miner first needs to identify 2f+1 vertices constructed by different miners at round r.
+Each miner broadcasts one transaction (creating one vertex) per round and each vertex references at least 2f + 1vertices in the previous round, where f is the maximum number of Byzantine nodes to tolerate.
+That is, to advance to round r + 1, a miner first needs to identify 2f + 1 vertices constructed by different miners at round r.
 Such a DAG construction is proved to achieve Byzantine atomic broadcast [33], which possesses a strong consistency guarantee.
-Note that one can adopt other approaches to construct $E_u$ , as long as the ledger formed by all edges in $E_l \cup E_u$ realizes Byzantine atomic broadcast.
-More details about the Byzantine atomic broadcast will be discussed in Section 4.
+Note that one can adopt other approaches to construct E_u , as long as the ledger formed by all edges in $E_l \cup E_u$ realizes Byzantine atomic broadcast.
+More details about the Byzantine atomic broadcast will be discussed in Section IV.
 The whole procedure of constructing our two-layer DAG-based ledger can be summarized as follows.
-At any round, an incoming transaction first points to those confirmed in the previous rounds, following the derivative relations (update, merge, or fork) to contribute edges to $E_l$ ; then we follow appropriate rules to select a number of other confirmed transactions and link the incoming transaction to them to construct edges for $E_u$ .
-The DAG ledger formed by $E_l \cup E_u$ has strong consistency guarantee (see Section 4).
+At any round, an based ledger can be summarized as follows.
+At any round, an incoming transaction first points to those confirmed in the previous rounds, following the derivative relations (update, merge, or fork) to contribute edges to E_l ; then we follow appropriate rules to select a number of other confirmed transactions and link the incoming transaction to them to construct edges for E_u .
+The DAG ledger formed by $E_l \cup E_u$ has strong consistency guarantee (see Section IV).